helloncanella/Testing-React-Native-/README.md

 #Testing React Native

-This is a fix suggestions for the article found [here](https://medium.com/@_gabrielrubens/testing-react-native-components-with-mocha-chai-sinon-enzyme-e00b64c49588#.bj7e351b5)
+Some fixes suggested for the code found in the [article](https://medium.com/@_gabrielrubens/testing-react-native-components-with-mocha-chai-sinon-enzyme-e00b64c49588#.bj7e351b5)

 ##Some typos found: